-Neurons (or nerve cells) carry and process electrical (as well as chemical) signals, which are the basis of cognition and the peak of cognition—rational thought.
+Neurons (many billions with trillions of interconnections) carry and process electrical signals, which are the basis of all cognition including rational thought.
 Neurons are the basic cells of the nervous system of both vertebrates and invertebrates, from sponges forward in the evolutionary scheme.
 Later, the discussion will take up the increase in brain complexity as found in nature’s organisms, to systematically explain the processing of the human brain.

 In Figure 6.1, the Tree of Life, all living organisms above the sponge branch rely on neurons to respond to the world.
 The sponge branch, second from the bottom on the left, has yet to develop neurons..
 If you continue up the stalk to where fish are, you’ll see a bit higher the mammalian branch with humans at the terminal leaf.
-In Brain through the Ages the capabilities of ancestor species permit a simpler, step-by-step analysis leading up to our mental complexity.
+In Brain through the Ages the capabilities of ancestor species will permit a step-by-step analysis leading up to our mental complexity.

 The human body, the nervous system, and the brain are immensely complex systems.
 In Mental Construction, the discussion is restricted to support the main theme—the role of neurons in making associations the prime force in how and what we think (logic is important in many conscious thoughts, but only in higher thoughts).
 Many important and interesting facts and discoveries in neuroscience will not be covered to retain the focus of the discussion.

 Human Nervous System

 All the operative elements supporting the human nervous system (Figure 6.2) are neurons; however, the magnitude of interconnections between the neurons are not the same throughout the system.
-They are lowest in the periphery, increased in the spinal cord, and are highest in the cortical lobes of the brain.
+They are lowest in the periphery, increase in the spinal cord, and are highest in the cortical lobes of the brain.
 The relative connectivity mirrors the difference between passing sensory signals, coordinating data, and processing information.

 The peripheral nervous system fulfills three functional tasks:

 - Relay sense data to brain.
 It’s useful to consider two sensory types–direct experience and remote sensing.
 Direct experience senses are touch, taste, and proprioceptor (body orientation).
 The remote senses are sight, hearing, and smell.

-- Brain to external action.
-These actions are of two distinct classes—muscle movement and speech.
+- Perform actions sent from the brain’s neural signals.
+These actions have two distinct classes—muscle movement and speech.